 There are various application of text mining that includes -

-Automated processing of large volume of emails and messages.
+Automated processing of large volumes of emails and messages.

 Inspecting insurance claims for dubious claims.